-6.7 Protection, Use and Release of Personal Information
+6.7 Protection, Use and Release of Personal Information - 34 CFR 364.56(a)

-Adoption and implementation of policies and procedures meeting the requirements of 34 CFR 364.56(a), to safeguard the confidentiality of all personal information, including photographs and lists of names.
+- Adoption and implementation of policies and procedures meeting the requirements of 34 CFR 364.56(a), to safeguard the confidentiality of all personal information, including photographs and lists of names.

-All CILs use confidentiality procedures and paperwork for casework and also use the HIPAA policies.
 All providers have policies and procedures related to protection, use, and release of personal information.
 All policy and procedures are reviewed during onsite and bi-annual monitoring by the DSU.